 The global regulatory framework is evolving quickly and this is likely to continue in the near-/mid-term future.
-The Cayman Islands continues to adopt and embrace international best practice approaches in multiple spheres that interact with private equity, including, by way of example, the regime for antimoney laundering and combatting terrorist financing, economic substance initiatives and tax transparency reporting obligations.
+The Cayman Islands continues to adopt and embrace international best practice approaches in multiple spheres that interact with private equity, including, by way of example, the regime for anti-money laundering and combatting terrorist financing, economic substance initiatives and tax-transparency reporting obligations.

-1.3 What are going to be the long-term effects for private equity in your jurisdiction as a result of the COVID-19 pandemic?
+1.3 Have you observed any long-term effects for private equity in your jurisdiction as a result of the COVID-19 pandemic?
 If there has been government intervention in the economy, how has that influenced private equity activity?

 The legal, regulatory and tax environment in the Cayman Islands remains favourable for structuring of both the raising of private equity funds and for downstream cross-border deal activity in the longer term.
-This is affirmed by continued robust transactional activity in 2021.
+This is affirmed by continued robust fund formation and transactional activity in 2022.
 The private equity industry continues to look to capitalise on current market opportunities, including those presented by the COVID-19 pandemic.